agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 ---
 layout: chapter
-title: "Building agent models in WebPPL"
+title: "Agents as probabilistic programs"
-description: "Introduction to building agents, starting from simple but extendable agent programs."
+description: "Introduction to building agents in WebPPL, starting from a simple but extendable agent programs."
 is_section: true
 ---